cozygene/SLIViT/README.md

 - ```--mlp_dim``` denotes the multi-layer perceptron dimension for ViT
 - ```--dropout``` is the dropout rate
 - ```--emb_dropout``` is the embeding dropout rate
+- ```--patience``` is the number of epochs to await without improvement before initiating early stopping